-Grassroots Teachers’ Task Forces bring together teachers from across British Columbia to critically research one important practical problem or challenge faced by public education.
+Each Grassroots Teachers’ Task Force brings together teachers from across British Columbia to critically research one important practical problem or challenge faced by public education.

-Teachers research the problem or challenge together and make recommendations for the profession as a whole to then carry out.
-The intent is mobilization, action, and accountability.
+Teachers research the problem or challenge together and then make recommendations for the professional as whole to carry out.
 We do this as members of the BCTF and our local teachers’ unions.

 - Any public education teacher in British Columbia may participate in a task force.

 - Each task force researches an urgent problem or challenge that is being overlooked, or that requires innovation to solve.

 - The problem may seem intractable, but must be solvable in one to three years.

 - The challenge is complex, requires solutions from more than one vantage point, and matters to students and communities.

 - The challenge is critical to public education and must be overcome for the profession to achieve its promises, duties, and responsibilities to the students and communities we serve.